-Windows 7 Pro is going End of Life
+Windows 7 Pro End of Life

 As such, if you’re running Microsoft Office on a Windows 7 PC, we recommend you upgrade to Windows 10 Pro or move to a new Windows 10 PC.
 For some companies this could potentially mean replacing all of the PC estate.